python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/050_Interpret_unknown_noisy_signal.md

 <div class="columns">
 <div class="column">

 - Change the Signal View to `Spectrogram`.
-(You should see something like this)
+- You should see something like this.

 </div>
 <div class="column">